Rydberg Atomic Quantum Receivers for Classical Wireless Communications and Sensing: Their Models and Performance: The Proposed RAQR-Aided Wireless Scheme and its Signal Model

-The BBR is a source of thermal noise that influences the total coherence time of Rydberg atoms \cite{Fancher2021Rydberg}.
-Let us first denote $\varGamma_{2}$ as the total dephasing rate, which is obtained as follows \cite{Fancher2021Rydberg}
+The BBR is a source of thermal noise that influences the total coherence time (or dephasing rate) of Rydberg atoms \cite{gallagher1994,Fancher2021Rydberg,beterov2009quasiclassical}.
+Let us first denote the total dephasing rate by $\varGamma_{2}$, which is obtained as follows \cite{Tu2024Approaching,Fancher2021Rydberg}